 It used to be just families, friends and young couples just jumping in their cars and driving to Nevada, in order to visit the infamous Las Vegas casinos.
-Although gambling could result in large winning, capable of changing your whole life, they are also capable of destroying it.
+Although gambling could result in large winning, capable of changing your whole life, they are also capable of destroying it with a gambling addiction.

 The science of gambling

 The science of gambling is quite simple.
 Remember the last time you spinned a slot or bet on something online.
 It wasn’t very taxing on the brain, however quite taxing on the nervous system as you sat there, retaining your adrenaline, waiting for the result.
 The fact is that people consider gambling as a means to quick money, however it is not.

 You see what gambling does is, it helps the brain create extra amounts of dopamine and endorphins.
 These are the chemicals that affect our happiness and determination.
 For example, the moment you have a lucky spin, you get blasted with dopamine and endorphins, enticing you to give it another try.
 The moment you lose, you get an extra shot of endorphins also enticing you to try again and get back your losses.
 All of this turns into a loophole, forcing you to play more and more.
 Only people with stronger willpower are able to quit after a couple of spins and not be forced right back.
 However, there aren’t too many people like this.
 Those who have tasted even the smallest amount of winning in gambling, get hooked immediately and find it impossible to quit.
 Therefore increasing the number of gambling addiction all around the world.